fergott/demo/README.md

 ## 5. Commit changes

+## 6. Merge into main

-## 6. Push to online repository
+## 7. Push to online repository

-## 7. Open a Pull Request to the original repository
+## 8. Open a Pull Request to the original repository